erdenbatuhan/Battleground/README.md

 ----------------
 Some notes!! :)
 ----------------
 - Since it's my first project, the code isn't a clean code.
-(I haven't edited it because I wanted to leave it as it was)
+(We haven't edited it because we wanted to leave it as it was)
   * Naming conventions are not that good
   * The code style is not that good
   * Functions are too long